sghosh685/Stratix-Solutions/README.md

 | TBD | TBD |

 ## Badges
+An academic course project for creating a web-application done under the supervision of Instructor and Project TA for EECS 1012.

 Course: EECS1012 3.00 Introduction to Computing: a Net-centric Approach
 | Instructor: Hui Wang
 | Project TA: Miodrag Tasic